forthy42/net2o/wiki/get-it.md

 Get it for PC from source
 -------------------------

-You need: A Linux machine, Windows with Cygwin or better Cygwin64, Mac OS X with fink development tools (please use GCC, don't use XCode's clang, it takes ages to compile Gforth with clang).
+You need: A Linux machine, Windows with Cygwin or better Cygwin64, Mac OS X with fink/brew development tools (please use GCC, don't use XCode's clang, it takes ages to compile Gforth with clang).
 You could also compile the Android version with Android SDK+NDK, but that's a different story.

 You want to have the following packets installed: git automake autoconf make gcc libtool libtool-bin libltdl7-dev yodl emacs